-3. Sprinkle pears with sugar, then brush jam over the pears (this mitt be easier if jam is warmed a bit in the microwave).
+3. Sprinkle pears with sugar, then brush jam over the pears (this might be easier if jam is warmed a bit in the microwave).

 4. Fold the extra pie dough from the outside edges toward the center to form a top crust.
-It should partially cover the pears, but won't cover the entire galette.
-This is a rustic dessert--whatever you do will look fine.
+It should partially cover the pears, but it won't cover the entire galette.
+This is a rustic dessert, so whatever you do will look fine.